Diego Chávez (footballer, born 1993)

-Diego Armando Chávez Ramos (born 7 March 1993) alias Chaveta is a Peruvian footballer who plays for club Club Universitario de Deportes in the Liga 1.
-His assertiveness in attack and security in defense earned him to be promoted to the first squad where he gained experience and became a regular in the starting eleven.
+Diego Armando Chávez Ramos (born 7 March 1993) is a Peruvian footballer who plays for club Club Universitario de Deportes in the Liga 1.

 Club career

 In January 2012, Chávez was promoted to the Universitario first team by manager José Chemo del Solar for the start of the 2012 season.
 He made his Torneo Descentralizado debut on 19 February 2012 in the first round of the season away to Inti Gas Deportes.
 He played the entire match, but his side conceded a goal in the 93rd minute from Luis Coronado and lost the match 1–0.
 He returned to the starting eleven in Round 5 away to the Elías Aguirre Stadium against Juan Aurich, and the match eventually finished in a 1–0 win for the home team.

 Chávez signed for Deportivo Binacional on 16 December 2018 for the 2019 season.